Beyoncé (album): Singles

 Two lead singles were released from Beyoncé.
-"XO" impacted contemporary hit radio in Italy and hot adult contemporary radio in the United States on December 16, 2013.
-The following day, it impacted urban contemporary, rhythmic contemporary and contemporary hit radio stations in the United States.
-"XO" peaked at number forty-five on the US Billboard Hot 100 and reached the top twenty in charts around the world.
+"XO" impacted hot adult contemporary radio in the United States on December 16, 2013.
+The following day, it impacted urban contemporary, rhythmic contemporary and contemporary radio stations in the United States.
+"XO" became a minor hit, peaking at number forty-five on the US Billboard Hot 100, however, it reached the top twenty in several international markets.

-Accompanying the release of "XO", the other lead single "Drunk in Love" was serviced to urban contemporary radio stations in the United States on December 17, 2013.
-It peaked at number two on the US Billboard Hot 100 and number one on the US Hot R&B/Hip-Hop Songs and Rhythmic charts.
-"Drunk in Love" also peaked at number seven in New Zealand and number nine in France and the United Kingdom.
+Accompanying the release of "XO", the other lead single "Drunk in Love", featuring Jay-Z, was serviced to urban contemporary radio stations in the United States on December 17, 2013.
+"Drunk in Love" peaked at number two on the US Billboard Hot 100 and number one on the US Hot R&B/Hip-Hop Songs and Rhythmic charts.
+It also peaked at number seven in New Zealand and number nine in France and the United Kingdom.
 The song was certified platinum by the Recording Industry Association of America (RIAA), denoting sales of one million digital copies.

 "Partition" impacted urban contemporary radio in the United States on February 25, 2014, as the album's third single.
 It peaked at number twenty-three on the US Billboard Hot 100 and number one on the US Dance Club Songs.

 On April 24, 2014, the music video for the fourth single "Pretty Hurts" was made available for streaming via Time magazine's official website to accompany Beyoncé's feature as one of the world's most influential people.
 The song impacted contemporary hit and rhythmic radio in the United States on June 10, 2014 and contemporary hit radio in the United Kingdom on June 23, 2014.

-"Flawless" was released as the fifth and final single from the album.
-Its remix, featuring Nicki Minaj, was released on August 12, 2014.
+The fifth single, a remix of "Flawless" featuring Nicki Minaj was released from the album on August 12, 2014.
+It peaked at number forty-one on the US Hot 100.
+"7/11" and "Ring Off", from the Platinum Edition reissue, were released as the album's sixth and seventh singles on November 25 and November 28, 2014 respectively.